Groestlcoin/electrum-personal-server/README.md

   to start Electrum Personal Server.

-* The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit.
+* The first time the server is run it will import all configured addresses as watch-only into the Groestlcoin node, and then exit.
   If the wallets contain historical transactions you can use the rescan script (`electrum-personal-server --rescan /path/to/config.ini`) to make them appear.
   If using the windows packaged binary release build then drag the file